andydenenberg/ruby_stock_server/README.md

 ruby server.rb 2000 true false
 ```

 The sample client will register and periodically poll the server and display pricing info for all stocks.
-It can be be run with defaults: <server_address="localhost"> <port=3000> using the following:
+It can be be run with defaults: (server_address="localhost" port=3000 )

 ```ruby
 ruby client.rb <player_name>